Pricing

 To justify the high fees, the traditional advisor is likely going to pursue a more exotic and actively managed investment strategy.
 After all, why would clients pay tens of thousands of dollars each year just to buy-and-hold index funds?

-These strategies often sound sophisticated, but the data tells a different story.
+Complex strategies often sound sophisticated, but the data tells a different story.
 According to SPIVA’s research, only ~5% of actively managed equity funds beat their benchmark over 20 years on a risk-adjusted basis (see report 1b).

 Simple low-cost portfolios are not only easier to manage, but they often generate higher returns after fees.
 My goal is to help you achieve simplicity so you get the best of both worlds.